Hamoodur Rahman: Rehman on "Separation"

 Originally, the commission was to overlook the military failure to prevent the break–up of Eastern Pakistan but Chief Justice Rahman went into great depths in the roots of matter since the independence of Pakistan in 1947.
 A separate chapter on the political history of Pakistan was very detailed oriented and written by Chief Justice Rahman who critically opined on the political role of Zulfikar Bhutto.
 Rahman critically opined on Bhutto and, with some degree, implicated Bhutto of manipulating President Yahya Khan to take the military action as a solution.

 He noted that President Yahya Khan failed to seek a sincere political settlement with East Pakistan.
 Though the responsibility of the debacle lay on the shoulders of the people in power then as was recommended in the report by Chief Justice Rahman.

 When the report was submitted the then Prime Minister Bhutto, the Prime minister wrote to the chairman War Enquiry Commission Chief Justice Hamoodur Rahman, that the commission has exceeded its limits.
 The commission was appointed to look into the military "aspect of debacle", not the aspect of political failure; therefore, Bhutto classified the publications of the commission and marked its report as "Top Secret".

 Fate of the Report

-In 1974, the final Report was submitted, but both Bhutto and President Zia-ul-Haq claimed that the report was lost and was nowhere to be located in the National Archives of Pakistan.
+In 1974, the final report was submitted.

-In the 1990s, it was revealed through investigative journalism by News International that the Report was suppressed and was held secretly at the Joint staff HQ in Rawalpindi.
-In 2000, portion of the Report was leaked equally by the India Today and the Dawn.
-However, the India Today wilfully suppressed its own publications as if the surrender was its own scandal.
+In the 1990s, it was revealed through investigative journalism by News International that the report was suppressed and was held secretly at the Joint staff HQ in Rawalpindi.
+In 2000, portion of the report was leaked equally by the India Today and the Dawn.
+However, the India Today willfully suppressed its own publications as if the surrender was its own scandal.